nirajkharel/nirajkharel.github.io/_posts/2024-04-27-payload-encryption-staging.md

 As background, we will listen for a connection on the C2 server, use **msfvenom** to build a shellcode, use hellshell to encrypt the shellcode using AES, and then convert the unsigned char array into binary.
 Create an executable program that downloads the binary shellcode, uses the key and IV that the hellshell provides to decrypt it, and then launches the current process. **How may this be useful?** The payload would not be detected as malicious since it is not hardcoded into the malicious application.
 It receives an encrypted payload during runtime, which again prevents the defender from knowing what is on it because it is encrypted.
 The payload then decrypts and runs into virtual memory to evade the defender and real-time monitoring.

 ## Shellcode Encryption
-There are different types to perform shellcode encryptions like XOR, RC4, but on this blog we wil discuss about Advanced Encryption Standard (AES) Encryption.
+There are different types to perform shellcode encryptions like XOR, RC4, but on this blog we will discuss about Advanced Encryption Standard (AES) Encryption.

 ### AES Encryption
 AES Encryption consists of a symmetric-key algorithm which uses same key for the encryption and decryption.
 It is one of the widely used encryption techniques that uses block ciphers like CBC and GCM.
 It means that it splits the plaintext into smaller blocks and encrypt those blocks to generate the cipher text.
 AES also uses Initialization Vector (IV) that provides randomness into the encryption process.
-IV is generally used to encrypt the first block and the cipher text of the each bock is used as the initiazation vector for the next block.
+IV is generally used to encrypt the first block and the cipher text of the each block is used as the initialization vector for the next block.

-I would suggest you go through [this youtube video from Neso Academy](https://www.youtube.com/watch?v=3MPkc-PFSRI) to understand in detaila bout the AES Encryption and how it works.
+I would suggest you go through [this youtube video from Neso Academy](https://www.youtube.com/watch?v=3MPkc-PFSRI) to understand in detail about the AES Encryption and how it works.
 Below is the image taken from the same video.

 <img alt="" class="bf jp jq dj" loading="lazy" role="presentation" src="https://raw.githubusercontent.com/nirajkharel/nirajkharel.github.io/master/assets/img/images/aes-encryption-1.png">

 AES Encryption needs the block size to be 128-bits for both input and output, on our implementation we would split the shellcode into 128-bits block and in case the shellcode is not multiple of 128-bits, padding is used to increase the size of the shellcode.

 Below is an example which shows how we can use a tool like Supernova to encrypt the payload.
+Observe the encrypted payload and generated key and IV of 32 and 16 byte respectively.

 <img alt="" class="bf jp jq dj" loading="lazy" role="presentation" src="https://raw.githubusercontent.com/nirajkharel/nirajkharel.github.io/master/assets/img/images/aes-encryption-supernova-1.png">

-We will be using HellShell to encrypt the payload using AES and it also provides us the code chunk that can be used with the decryption along with the cipertext, key and IV.
+We will be using HellShell to encrypt the payload using AES and it also provides us the code chunk that can be used with the decryption along with the ciphertext, key and IV.
 HellShell uses Windows **bcrypt.h** header to perform AES encryption and decryption.
-Below listed functions are the major one that is used to decrypt the encrypted blob.
-I would suggest you to go through each of the function from the link below.
+Below listed functions are the major ones that are used to decrypt the encrypted blob.
+I would suggest you to go through each of the functions from the link below.

 | Function | Description |
 |----------|-------------|